Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 One of the very best, fact-based Civil war films, and based upon the historical novels Lay This Laurel by Lincoln Kirstein and One Gallant Rush by Peter Burchard.
 It depicted the overlooked but brave and distinguished participation of all-volunteer, African-American soldiers on the side of the Union in the first all-black 54th Regiment of the Massachusetts Volunteer Infantry (composed of runaway slaves and northern "freemen").
-The film was based on the letters of the 600-man regiment's idealistic, 25-year old white commander, Robert Gould Shaw (Matthew Broderick) from a privileged, abolitionistic family in Boston.
-The film focused on the hard training and the troops' battle to earn credibility with prejudiced military authorities to actually demonstrate their courage and determination during combat.
+The fact-based film was based on the letters of the 600-man regiment's idealistic, 25-year old white commander, Robert Gould Shaw (Matthew Broderick) from a privileged, abolitionistic family in Boston.
+The film focused on the hard training and the troops' battle to earn credibility with prejudiced military authorities to actually demonstrate their courage, bravery, sacrifice and determination during combat.
 The movie climaxed with their final, suicidal assault in 1863 on the impregnable Fort Wagner near Charleston, South Carolina - it failed but ultimately turned the tide of the war.
 The film also featured strong performances by Denzel Washington (in a star-making role) as bitter, ex-slave recruit Pvt.
-Trip, Morgan Freeman (who transcended typical Hollywood stereotypes about African-Americans with his distinctive performance as born leader Sgt.
-Major John Rawlins), and Cary Elwes (as Major Cabot Forbes), as well as a Grammy-winning, powerful score by James Horner accompanied by The Harlem Boys Choir.
+Trip, Morgan Freeman (who transcended typical Hollywood stereotypes about African-Americans with his distinctive performance) as born leader Sgt.
+Major John Rawlins, and Cary Elwes (as Major Cabot Forbes), as well as a Grammy-winning, powerful score by James Horner accompanied by The Harlem Boys Choir.

 Henry V (1989, UK), 138 minutes, D: Kenneth Branagh